theshakeabhi/learn/README.md

-# learn-python
+# learn
-Resources and sample code snippets for Python
+Resources and sample code snippets for Languages I would be learning